dhabersack/islovely.co/_newsletters/2020-02-05-dealing-with-broken-streaks.md

 ---
 title: "Dealing with broken streaks"
-excerpt: "Streaks limit us to short-term thinking.
-We can only see long-term effects in retrospect."
+excerpt: "Streaks limit us to short-term thinking, yet we can only see long-term effects in retrospect.
+It’s okay to break a streak along that way."
 issue: 22
 ---
 As of today, I have a 2200 day streak on Duolingo.
 For over six years, I have spent a few minutes **every day** learning languages.
 I don’t speak them fluently, but I could survive a vacation or two with what I learned.